 Health & safety

-Medical care: The closest hospital is in Outjo, about 3 hours' drive away.
+- The closest hospital is in Outjo, about three hours' drive away.

-Fire safety: There are fire extinguishers in all the rooms, and in and around the main buildings.
+- There are fire extinguishers in all the chalets, and in and around the main buildings.

 Guided walking safari